Ultima Genomics and Olink collaborate to develop solution for high-throughput proteomics

 Olink continues its pioneering efforts to enable Explore broadly across genomics ecosystems and to democratize next-generation proteomics

-UPPSALA, Sweden, June 08, 2022 (GLOBE NEWSWIRE) -- Olink Holding AB (publ) ("Olink”) (Nasdaq: OLK) and Ultima Genomics ("Ultima”) today announced that they have entered into a collaboration to enable the use of the Olink® Explore high-throughput proteomics platform with Ultima’s sequencing architecture.
+UPPSALA, Sweden, June 8, 2022 /PRNewswire/ -- Olink Holding AB (publ) ("Olink") (Nasdaq: OLK) and Ultima Genomics ("Ultima") today announced that they have entered into a collaboration to enable the use of the Olink® Explore high-throughput proteomics platform with Ultima's sequencing architecture.

 "With the next-generation sequencing market expected to undergo a significant evolution in the months and years ahead, Olink is committed to enabling broad access to its unique and industry-leading Explore technology," said Jon Heimer, CEO of Olink.
 "As more labs embrace the promise of proteomics, we believe we are approaching an inflection point; and efforts such as our collaboration with Ultima will be a critical factor in developing the market and reaching as many customers as possible."